How Does A Robot Vacuum With Camera Work?

 Robot vacuum cleaners with cameras are better able to understand where they are in relation to your house layout.
-They do this by using visual images and localization sensors to determine their current orientation in the environment.
+They do this by using visual images and localisation sensors to determine their current orientation in the environment.
 Together with the images they take of obstacles in their path, they have a richer cache of information to navigate your space more efficiently.

 Accurate Obstacle Detection

 The next purpose of robot vacuum cameras is better obstacle recognition.
 These cameras can be pointed in one direction or provide a 360-degree view.
 For instance, it’s important for the device to distinguish a sock from a piece of pet poo.
-(Many robot vacuum cleaners are trained with image sets so it can recognize a gallery of household objects; DEEBOTs recognize up to 30 common obstacles1.)
-DEEBOT automatic vacuums even send a notification to users’ phones through the ECOVACS HOME APP when they have identified an obstacle, offering the option to pass through the area again after the obstacle has been removed.
+(Many robot vacuum cleaners are trained with image sets so it can recognise a gallery of household objects; DEEBOTs recognize up to 30 common obstacles1.)
+DEEBOT automatic vacuums even send a notification to users’ phones through the ECOVACS HOME app when they have identified an obstacle, offering the option to pass through the area again after the obstacle has been removed.

 Real-time Environmental Analysis

 With a camera, robot vacuums can analyse a changing environment in real time.
 As your space changes over the weeks and months - with new or shifted furniture, or even day-by-day changes like if your little ones have a playing area that they frequently often leave toys laying around in - newer models of vacuum robots with cameras use artificial intelligence to learn the evolving layoutso it cleans quicker the longer it spends in your space.

 Lastly, vacuum cleaners with cameras can be used as a mobile home security device, giving homeowners a glimpse into their home to keep an eye on pets or ensure all’s well when away on vacation.
 Along with a live video feed, certain DEEBOT models also feature a two-way voice call feature, should you want to remotely communicate with your pup while out of the house.